The acoustic reflex is the contraction of the stapedius muscle elicited by the presentation of an acoustically loud sound.

 X |

-In Table 3, the stimulus was not loud enough to elicit the stapedius reflex in the left contralateral recording (probe right, stimulus left), as we are dealing with a moderate conductive loss.
+In this example, because of the moderate loss in the left ear, the stimulus (even at max levels) was not loud enough to elicit the stapedius reflex in the left contralateral recording (probe right, stimulus left).

-In ears with a cochlear hearing loss, it is possible for the acoustic reflex to be elicited at sensation levels of less than 60 dB.
+In ears with a cochlear hearing loss, it is possible for the acoustic reflex to be elicited at sensation levels (SL) of less than 60dB.
+The SL is the difference between the ART and the hearing threshold.
+For example, if the hearing threshold at 1kHz is 50dBHL and the ART is 90dBHL, the sensation level is 40dBSL.

 |